tevador/RandomX/README.md

 * **Fast mode** - requires 2080 MiB of shared memory.
 * **Light mode** - requires only 256 MiB of shared memory, but runs significantly slower

+Both modes are interchangeable as they give the same results.
+The fast mode is suitable for mining, while the light mode is expected to be used only for proof verification.

 ## Documentation

 Full specification is available in [specs.md](doc/specs.md).